Bob Jane: Bob Jane T-Marts

 In 1965, Jane opened the first Bob Jane T-Marts store in Melbourne.
 The company remains an independent, family-owned business to this day; Bob's son, Rodney Jane, is the current CEO.
 In 2011, 81-year-old Jane resigned as chairman of T-Marts citing difficulties in the relationship with his son Rodney.

-From 1984 To 1997 Bob Jane formed a cross shareholding partnership with Ian Diffen.
-Bob Jane operated in Queensland and Ian Richard Diffen operated Ian Diffen's World of Tyres and Mufflers in Western Australia.
+From 1984 to 1997, Jane formed a cross shareholding partnership with Ian Diffen.
+Jane operated in Queensland and Diffen operated Ian Diffen's World of Tyres and Mufflers in Western Australia.

 From 2002 to 2004, Bob Jane T-Marts held the naming rights sponsorship for the Bathurst 1000, the race Jane dominated early in his career.
 The company also held the naming rights to the former Bob Jane Stadium, home of South Melbourne FC.

 Bob Jane T-Marts is the only major tyre retailer in Australia who do not sell retread tyres.
 Jane's personal reason for this is that his second eldest daughter Georgina had died in a car accident in 1991 due to a retreaded tyre blowing out.

 Having lost control of Bob Jane T-Marts, Jane attempted to create a new tyre business using his name.
 It was blocked by son Rodney in court which also ruled Jane pay legal costs.
 In May 2015, his Diggers Rest farm was seized by the state sheriff in order to settle the outstanding costs.